 Sykesville is a Maryland & National Main Street and National Trust for Historic Preservation District.
 Our rich history, scenic location along the Patapsco, and our vital Main Street are just a few reasons to visit.
-We also have spring/summer concerts at Cooper Park and on Main Street, a kiddie railway park, model train exhibits right inside real locomotive cars, tubing on the Patapsco and much more.
-You may even want to plan your visit around one of our fun annual events, such as our spring Art & Wine Festival, our fall Chili Cook-Off & Beer Festival, our Ghost & Legends Tour just in time for Halloween, or our old fashioned Merry Main Street celebration.
+We also have spring/summer concerts at Cooper Park and on Main Street, a kiddie railway park, model train exhibits right inside real locomotive cars, tubing on the Patapsco, and much more.
+You may even want to plan your visit around one of our fun annual events, such as our spring Art & Wine Festival, our fall Craft Beer Festival, our Ghost & Legends Tour just in time for Halloween, or our old-fashioned Merry Main Street celebration.

 Outdoor & For Kids